 Inherent Limitations of Internal Financial Controls with reference to financialstatements

 Because of the inherent limitations of internal financial controls over financialreporting including the possibility of collusion or improper management override ofcontrols material misstatements due to error or fraud may occur and not be detected.Also projections of any evaluation of the internal financial controls over financialreporting to future periods are subject to the risk that the internal financial controlover financial reporting may become inadequate because of changes in conditions or thatthe degree of compliance with the policies or procedures may deteriorate.

-A material weakness is a deficiency or a combination of deficiencies ininternal financial control over financial reporting; such that there is reasonable possibility thata material misstatement of the company s annual financial statements will not beprevented or detected on a timely basis.
+A material weakness' is a deficiency or a combination of deficiencies ininternal financial control over financial statements such that there is a reasonablepossibility that a material misstatement of the Company's financial statements will not beprevented or detected on a timely basis.